camenduru/stable-diffusion-webui-colab/README.md

 <br />

-`V1.9` has a stable WebUI with stable installed extensions. <br />
+`lite` has a stable WebUI and stable installed extensions. <br />
+`stable` has ControlNet, a stable WebUI, and stable installed extensions. <br />
-`V2.0` has ControlNet and the latest WebUI and daily installed extensions updates. <br />
+`nightly` has ControlNet, the latest WebUI, and daily installed extension updates. <br />

 ## 🦒 Colab
 | lite | stable | nightly | Info - Token - Model Page